chami48/Urban-Council-Management-System/README.md

 # 🏛️ Horana Urban Council Smart Management System

 A modern, digital-first platform designed to **transform local government services** into a faster, smarter, and more citizen‑friendly experience.
-From online payments to service requests, licensing, and municipal finance everything is now just a click away.
+From online payments to service requests, licensing, and municipal finance, everything is now just a click away.

 ---